17 Customer Feedback Statistics You Need to Know

 - Most customers don’t feel like filling out long, tedious surveys.
 Simple, direct questions and surveys limited to only a few questions long are how you will be able to receive the most feedback.

 - There are sharp increases in drop-off rates that occur with each additional question insurveys.
-The longer the survey, the more customers you lose.
+According to SurveyMonkey, the longer the survey, the less time respondents take answering each question, which can make answers less accurate.

 - According to Sprout Social, 47% of customers with a product or service complaint will voice it on social media.
 Having a presence on social media platforms will increase your chances for receiving feedback.